 Phil MeekinView Profile

-The inaugural annual report from the Pre Pack Pool on its first 14 months found that less than a third of pre-pack administration cases were being referred to the voluntary scheme.
-As a result, ministers have been urged to tighten the rules and make the scheme mandatory to stop any and all abuse of the pre-pack administration system.
+The inaugural annual report from the Pre-Pack Pool on its first 14 months found that less than a third of pre-pack administration cases were being referred to the voluntary scheme.
+Consequently, ministers have been urged to tighten the rules and make the scheme mandatory to stop any abuse of the pre-pack administration system.

-From the year to 31st December 2016, there were 371 pre-pack administration deals with half being purchased by a connected party.
-However, only 53 cases were submitted to the pool and in six of the cases the pool ruled that a ‘case for pre-pack is not made’.
+During the first year (until 31st December 2016), there were 371 pre-pack administration deals with half being purchased by a connected party.
+However, only 53 cases were submitted to the pool, and in six of the cases, the pool ruled that a ‘case for pre-pack is not made’.

-Pre-pack administrations are viewed negatively by some and they have caused anger amongst some creditors in the past.
-It has been argued by critics that some directors and insolvency practitioners have misused the system to create a phoenix business in an attempt to drop their debts and expensive pension schemes as well as being able to carry on trading in a new company.
+Critics have argued that some directors and insolvency practitioners have misused the system to create phoenix businesses to drop their debts, expensive pension schemes, and to carry on trading in a new company.

-He spoke to The Times about the findings in the report, he said; “Pre-packs are a way of keeping businesses going and helping people in work, but we must not allow them to become a scam at the expense of the taxpayer.”
+He spoke to The Times about the findings in the report; “Pre-packs are a way of keeping businesses going and helping people in work, but we must not allow them to become a scam at the expense of the taxpayer.”

-She commented on the findings and said that calls for a mandatory scheme are premature as regulation would “destroy a mechanism that has a legitimate place within the insolvency landscape.”
-She called for a more holistic view of the information found from the first 14 months and she suggested using testimonials from successful cases to encourage people to regulate.
+In her review Teresa Graham commented on the findings; saying that calls for a mandatory scheme are premature as regulation would “destroy a mechanism that has a legitimate place within the insolvency landscape.”
+She called for a more holistic view of the information found from the first 14 months, and suggested using testimonials from successful cases to encourage people to regulate.

 She also suggested a review of the form an IP sends to their regulatory body after a pre-pack administration, a SIP16 form, to see if improvements have been made since her initial review.
 The pool agrees that it is premature to call for changes to make the scheme mandatory and they defended the pre-pack process calling it an “important part of the UK’s restructuring landscape”.

-Stuart Hopewell, co-director of the pool, warned about the potential outcome should referrals to the pool become compulsory.
+Stuart Hopewell, co-director of the pool, warned of the potential outcome should referrals become compulsory.
 He said it “might dissuade owners from proposing any potential pre-pack deals and lead to more sales out of liquidation with no scrutiny, leading to potentially greater job losses than with pre-packs, which are known to preserve jobs.”